 In addition to property management, Nesbitt Realty is a full-service real estate brokerage serving Arlington

-If you decide you would like to sell your rental property, Talk to us and we'll start by preparing a comparative market analysis to help figure out what your property can probably fetch if sold.
-We'll also prepare estimated proceeds so you know how much you'll really make after the settlement.
+If you decide you would like to sell your property, Get in touch with us and we'll begin by preparing a comparative market analysis to help figure out what your property will likely bring if sold.
+We'll also prepare estimated proceeds so you know how much you'll really take away from the settlement.

 What is a 1031 Tax Exchange and how can it benefit me?

-A 1031 Tax Exchange is usually of greatest benefit to rental investors in Arlington who have owned rental for a longer period of time (more than ten years).
-Thanks to IRC Section 1031, a properly structured 1031 exchange allows a landlord to sell a property, to reinvest the proceeds in a new rental unit and to defer all capital gain taxes.
+A 1031 Tax Exchange is usually of greatest benefit to real estate investors in Arlington that have owned rental property for a longer period of time (more than ten years).
+Thanks to IRC Section 1031, a properly structured 1031 exchange allows a real estate investor to sell a property, to reinvest the proceeds in a new rental unit and to defer all capital gain taxes.
 IRC Section 1031 (a)(1) states:

 “No gain or loss shall be recognized on the exchange of property held for productive use in a trade or business or for investment, if such property is exchanged solely for property of like-kind which is to be held either for productive use in a trade or business or for investment.”